-and Urban Expressions in

-Bucaramanga in September 2017.
-The

-dynamics and contribution of the

-proposed national coordination body,

-as outlined in the CCRI methodology,

-was vital [4].
-This group of

-people-the project advisors-come

-from different areas of knowledge

-and activities, interpreting the

-communities' thinking and practices,

-and orienting or providing reflections

-that are then taken back to the

-communities and other bodies.
+Surrounding environment, Barbas de Mono Reserve.
+Fundaexpresión and Censat Agua Viva/GFC and Urban Expressions in Bucaramanga in September 2017.
+The and fundamental contributions, and dynamics and contribution of the proposed national coordination body, as outlined in the CCRI methodology, was vital.
+[4] This group of people-the project advisors-come from different areas of knowledge and activities, interpreting the communities' thinking and practices, and orienting or providing reflections that are then taken back to the communities and other bodies.

-amount of time analysing their role and fundamental contributions, and considering the perceptions women have about their communities' needs and opportunities.
+amount of time analysing their role considering the perceptions women have about their communities' needs and opportunities.